naiforfi/Bootcamp_repo/Final_project/Project_Description.md

 ## Design

-&nbsp;&nbsp;&nbsp;&nbsp; This project aims to predict the rain based on other weather elements that hopefully it can help forecasters in the meteorology center and other officals for example Municipalities need the rain forcast to get prepared for any incident that may occur because of the rain Such as flash flood.
+&nbsp;&nbsp;&nbsp;&nbsp; This project aims to predict the rain based on other weather elements that hopefully it can help forecasters in the meteorology center and other officials for example Municipalities need the rain forecast to get prepared for any incident that may occur because of the rain Such as flash flood.
 I understand there is many factors that should be considered when forecasting the weather.
 This project is based on the dataset available publicly at [Kaggle](https://www.kaggle.com/esraamadi/saudi-arabia-weather-history) website with title "Saudi Arabia Weather History".

 ## Data